Share This Article

 Recently I stumbled upon a realisation that I had developed foreign language anxiety.

 However, by the 7th-month mark, I began to feel burnt out.
 I mean, how could I not be?
 I was on an intensive programme of 20 hours per week.
 I started losing focus in class and developed a fear of communicating.
 At first, it was with strangers and then increasingly, with my teachers.
-I began to forget simple things I had learnt in A1 and harshly criticised myself when I made these mistakes.
+I began to forget the simple things I had learnt in A1 and harshly criticised myself when I made these mistakes.
 I felt judged every time I spoke French.

 This resulted in an intense fear of communicating with everyone and tensions inside me that made me avoid classes.